 Ed Merkel Memoir

-This autographed memoir, entitled "My Last Mission", describes Lieutenant Colonel Ed Merkel's time, May 1943 -July 1945, as a B-17 pilot and German POW during World War II.
-Merkel was trained as a B-17 "Flying Fortress" pilot and was first stationed at Bassingbourne Air Station in England.
+This autographed memoir, entitled "My Last Mission", describes Lieutenant Colonel Ed Merkel's time as a B-17 pilot and German POW during World War II, particularly from May 1943-July 1945.

 Dates